7th (Merionethshire and Montgomeryshire) Battalion, Royal Welch Fusiliers: Second Boer War

 After Black Week in December 1899, the volunteers were invited to send active service units to assist the Regulars in the Second Boer War.
 In January 1900 the War Office decided that one Volunteer Service Company (VSC) company 114 strong could be recruited from the volunteer battalions of any infantry regiment that had a regular battalion serving in South Africa.
 The SWB's five VBs accordingly raised a service company between them, 5th VB being asked to supply only one officer, one sergeant, one corporal, one bugler and 18 privates, though 28 per cent of the battalion had put their names forward.

 After training, the 1st VSC of the SWB sailed to South Africa, disembarking at Cape Town on 9 March.
 Once acclimatised it was assigned to guard railway bridges.
 In May it went by railway to join the 2nd Battalion, SWB, serving with Lord Roberts' army advancing towards Johannesburg.
 The Volunteers came into action for the first time at the Battle of Zand River on 10 May, when the 2nd SWB helped to dislodge the Boers from their positions on the opposite bank of the river, the 1st VSC suffering its first casualty.
 The Boers retreated and the 2nd SWB participated in the ceremonial entry into Johannesburg on 30 May.

-In June 2nd SWB moved out to protect the railway to Rhenoster, and the 1st VSC and another company spent July–August digging in at Vrederfort Road.
+On 2 June SWB moved out to protect the railway to Rhenoster, and the 1st VSC and another company spent July–August digging in at Vrederfort Road.
 In August the battalion reassembled and moved back to Johannesburg to take part in a month-long 'drive' to try to break Boer resistance.
 With the war apparently ending, the 1st VSC left 2nd SWB and began its journey home on 1 October, but it was repeatedly delayed and diverted to duties on the lines of communication, and it was not until 27 April 1901 that it finally embarked at Cape Town.

 With the war continuing, a relief VSC (2nd VSC, SWB) was mobilised in February 1901.
 Unlike a year earlier far fewer volunteers came forward, many being discouraged by stories of hard service and the poor pay compared to that received by volunteers for the Imperial Yeomanry.
 The 2nd VSC also carried out railway guard duties, then joined 2nd SWB at Klerksdorp.
 Here it was employed in patrolling and manning the blockhouse line.
 The 2nd VSC was released just before the war ended and arrived at Southampton on 25 May.
 A 3rd VSC, SWB, was mobilised in February 1902, but it was now hard to get volunteers.
 After a short spell in South Africa it was released after the Treaty of Vereeniging and reached home on 2 August.

 The contribution of volunteers to the service companies earned the 5th Bn its first Battle honour: South Africa 1900–01.